 5. Online Backup Software

 Hard drives fail.
 In year one about 3% of all hard drives will fail.
 By year three the failure rate increases to 6%.
-To protect your information against loss of data we recommend that you use an online backup service (or two) to protect your data.
+It is possible to get hard drive recovery, but to protect your information against loss of data we recommend that you use an online backup service (or two) to protect your data.
 The online services that we recommend to small presses are;

 - SOS Backup